 Admissions

 Students intending to pursue the Actuarial Sciences Graduate Certificate must have three semesters of calculus, a course in linear algebra (equivalent to MATH 203 Linear Algebra), a calculus-based course in probability (equivalent to MATH 351 Probability), and statistics (equivalent to MATH 352 Statistics).
-Passing the first professional exam, i.e. the SOA Probability Exam, is also sufficient preparation for the certificate program.
+Passing the first professional exam, i.e. the SOA Probability Exam, is also sufficient preparation for this certificate.

 Policies